-What is the best kitchen sink for your kitchen?
+Best kitchen sink for your kitchen

 Most people don’t think about their kitchen sink much or how they use it while cooking, baking, or doing dishes- at least not until it’s time to replace it!
 So let’s talk about the options out there, what’s involved to replace it, and think about what type would best serve you and your family.

 Choosing the size and configuration that best fits your space and lifestyle is important.
 Kitchen sinks are available in more shapes and sizes than ever before.
 The interior width of the sink’s cabinet determines the maximum dimensions for your sink.
 Standard kitchen cabinets come in size increments of 3″ starting at 9″ wide (9″, 12″, 15″, 18″, 21″ 24″, etc).
 There are a wide range of sinks to fit most standard cabinet sizes.
 Be sure to measure your cabinet size before selecting a kitchen sink.